Alt text: A group of people collaborating in a modern office with two discussing over a laptop, and others talking at desks with computers.

 “When Your Phone’s Filthier Than Your Ex’s Excuses: Enter PhoneSoap!”

 Enter PhoneSoap—a UV light sanitizing device that’s not just a product, but a public service.
-It doesn’t just charge your phone although you sleep.
+It doesn’t just charge your phone while you sleep.
 It disinfects it.
-And in an industry that’s become increasingly germ-conscious, that’s not just smart—it’s necessary.
+And in a world that’s become increasingly germ-conscious, that’s not just smart—it’s necessary.

 Grime and Punishment: Why Your Smartphone Deserves a UV Light Confession